 There are four fundamental principles to follow which affect your customer acquisition cost.
 And, as a result, affect your ultimate profit.

-- Improve your conversion rates.
+- Work on improving your conversion rates. (at least measure them)

-- Increase the average transaction value.
+- Increase the average transaction value of each sale.

 So, the first mind transformation you need to make (and with that of your team).
 Is to realise that your goal is not to sell your products or services.
-But to attract and buy profitable customers.
+But to attract and buy profitable long-term loyal customers.

 This mind-shift, fundamentally changes three things, the way you: